Sutherland Primary Academy - Organisations

 How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

 If parents/carers have concerns about the progress or attainment of their child they should arrange to speak to the class teacher.
 The class teacher will liaise with the SENCo to decide how best these concerns can be addressed.
-Further meetings will be arranged to see if any changes have taken place or if further support is needed.
+Further meetings may be arranged to see if any changes have taken place or if further support is needed.

 How will the setting support my child/young person?